JVHallam/kata_design_patterns/chain_of_responsibility/warmup.md

         * Do 2 / 2 => 1
         * Do 2 * 2 => 4

-* Part II: Capture First and second into a request
+* Part II: Capture Calc args into a request
     * Create /Requests
     * Create the MathRequest model
-        * Put first and second into it as properties
+        * It's the args for the Calc.Calculate function
+        * Properties -> First, Second, Op
+        * Constructor(First, Second, Op)

     * Refactor the Calc.Calculate function to take those
     * Change program.cs to use those
     * Test you still get 4,0,1,4

-* Part III: Refactor in the operators as types
+* Part III: Refactor in the operators as their own types - reduce the length of the constructor down to 2 args
+    * Create the request subtype:
         * Create the AddRequest
+            * Make it inherit math request
+            * Constructor(First, Second)
+            * Pass those off to base

+    * Test the subtype:
-    * Use it in program.cs for the add
+        * Use it in program.cs for the Add
-    * in the calc.cs - check if the type is add, if so, do add
-        * Else, check the operator
         * test 4,0,1,4

+    * Update the other subtypes:
         * Rinse and repeat for the other 3 operators
-    * Remove operator as an arg to calc.Calculate
-        * It's now just calc.Calculate(MathRequest request);

 * Part IV: Move the math logic into the handler
     * Create /Handlers
-    * Introduce the MathHandler
     * Introduce the AddHandler
-    * give it a Calculate(AddRequest) function
+        * double Calculate(MathRequest)

     * Use it in the earlier function

     * Rinse and repeat for all 4 operations

 * Part V: Allow Handlers to choose if they handle the request